lexmartinez/rest-hotels-api/README.md

 ###### Dummy Generated Data powered by [JSON Generator](https://www.json-generator.com/)

 > Demo data is a lot of dummy information, thus the different addresses, locations, phones and so on not match any real hotel

+## License

+This project is licensed under MIT License - see the [LICENSE.md](https://github.com/lexmartinez/rest-hotels-api/blob/master/LICENSE.md) file for details